-When I got up this morning, I planned to check this reflection for typos and then to schedule it for next Sunday (today, to you, Dear Reader).
-This was before I heard the news regarding that horrific shooting in Las Vegas.
-Suddenly, the sadness within me and around me took a back seat to the events unfolding fifteen hundred miles away.
-I had written about that overwhelmingly painful place we visit when our heartache gets the best of us.
-I’ve been there.
-I know some of you have been there as well because you’ve shared your stories with me.
+Suddenly, I found myself in that overwhelmingly painful place we visit when our heartache gets the best of us.
+I’d been there before.
+I know many of you have been there as well because you’ve shared your stories with me.
 “There” is that place far beyond disappointment and well past anger.
 “There” is that place where our misery gives way to tears as we wonder what to do next.
-I’m writing of those times when you or I or a loved one has done everything right only to discover that, in spite of our best effort, the result is completely wrong.
-After watching subsequent news reports, I’m certain that those hurt and their loved ones question this wrong turn in their reality.
-In today’s gospel (Matthew 21:33-43), Jesus offers the parable of a landowner who has been to this place as well…
+I’m writing of those times when you or I or a loved one has done everything right only to discover that, in spite of our best efforts, our situation has gone completely wrong.
+After watching subsequent news reports, I was certain that those suffering these disasters questioned the wrong-turn in their reality as well.
+In Matthew’s gospel (Matthew 21:33-43), Jesus offers the parable of a landowner who experienced the same…